projectcalico/calico/docs/GettingStarted.md

 ## Routing via Powerstrip

+>*Note that Calico's use of powerstrip support will shortly be replaced by Docker's new [libnetwork network driver support](https://github.com/docker/libnetwork) available in the Docker [experimental channel](https://github.com/docker/docker/tree/master/experimental) alongside the Docker 1.7 release.
+However, Docker's experimental channel is still moving fast and some of its features are not yet fully stable, so for now we are continuing to support powerstrip in parallel with libnetwork.*

 To allow Calico to set up networking automatically during container creation, Docker API calls need to be routed through the `Powerstrip` proxy which is running on port `2377` on each node.
 The easiest way to do this is to set the environment before running docker commands.

 On both hosts run